Fatigue after COVID is way more than just feeling tired. 5 tips on what to do about it - NewsBreak

 The evidence for what helps you recover from post-COVID fatigue is in its infancy.
 However, a few things do help:

-- pace yourself: adjust the return to normal activities to your energy levels.
-Choose your priorities and focus on what you can do rather than what you can’t.
+1. pace yourself: adjust the return to normal activities to your energy levels.
+Choose your priorities and focus on what you can do rather than what you can’t

-Some therapists – occupational therapists, physiotherapists and exercise physiologists – specialise in this.
-So ask your GP for a recommendation.

-- prioritise sleep: rather than feeling guilty about sleeping so much, remind yourself that while you sleep, your body conserves energy and heals.
+3. prioritise sleep: rather than feeling guilty about sleeping so much, remind yourself that while you sleep, your body conserves energy and heals .
 Disrupted sleep patterns are an unfortunate COVID symptom.
-Having a strict bedtime, while also resting when you feel tired during the day, is important.
+Having a strict bedtime, while also resting when you feel tired during the day, is important

 Comments / 0